DETAILED ACTION

 See claim 11;

-Claim 8 recites “the bank includes a plurality of the through-holes, each having a small hole shape, as the at least one through-hole in each subpixel of the plurality of subpixels.”
+Claim 8 recites “two or more of the plurality of through-holes are provided in each subpixel of the plurality of subpixels.”

 See claim 12;

-Claim 9 recites “an array substrate including a plurality of thin film transistors; and a plurality of connection electrodes each formed on the array substrate for a corresponding one of the plurality of subpixels and connected to a corresponding one of the plurality of thin film transistors, wherein the bank is formed on the array substrate, covering the plurality of connection electrodes with the at least one through-hole exposing a portion of the plurality of connection electrodes, and the lower layer electrode is connected to the plurality of connection electrodes at the at least one through-hole.”
+Claim 9 recites “an array substrate including a plurality of thin film transistors; and a plurality of connection electrodes each formed on the array substrate for a corresponding one of the plurality of subpixels and each connected to a corresponding one of the plurality of thin film transistors, wherein the bank is formed on the array substrate, such that the bank covers the plurality of connection electrodes with the at least one of the plurality of through-holes that is exposing a portion of the plurality of connection electrodes, and the lower layer electrode is connected to the plurality of connection electrodes at the at least one of the plurality of through-holes.”

 See claim 13;